joelvaneenwyk/pywinauto/README.md

 * In general the library **tends to be cross-platform** in the near future (Linux in 2018, macOS in 2019).
 * Reliable text based **"record-replay"** generator is also a high priority feature under development.
-* More feature requests and discusions are welcome in [the issues](https://github.com/pywinauto/pywinauto/issues).
+* More feature requests and discussions are welcome in [the issues](https://github.com/pywinauto/pywinauto/issues).

 ## Setup